YisraelBerman/RKE_ArgoCD_Mongo/readme.md

     On evry node run the following commands to set and configure the nodes hostnames:
     ```
     sudo hostnamectl set-hostname <node-hostname>
-    OR
-    sudo nano /etc/hosts
-    <node-ip> <node-hostname>
     ```
-- Create rke user on master and workers servers with the following commands:
+- Create rke user with the following commands:
     ```
     adduser rke
     passwd rke